 The Company follows the provisions of SFAS No. 128, "Earnings per Share," which requires companies with complex capital structures or common stock equivalents to present both basic and diluted earnings per share ("EPS") on the face of the income statement.
 Basic EPS is calculated as income available to common stockholders divided by the weighted average number of common shares outstanding during the period.
 Diluted EPS is calculated using the "if converted" method for common stock equivalents.
-The Company, as of December 31, 2003, had no common stock equivalents.
-As of June 30, 2004, the Company has common stock equivalents resulting from grants under the stock incentive plan (see Note 7).
+The Company, as of March 31, 2004 and December 31, 2003, has no common stock equivalents.

-Class B shares of common stock are not included in the basic EPS computation as the conditions to participate in earnings were not met as of June 30, 2004 and December 31, 2003.
-As of June 30, 2004 and December 31, 2003, the Class B shares totaling 319,388 are not included in the computation of diluted EPS as the conditions for conversion were not met (see note 5).
+Class B shares of common stock are not included in the basic EPS computation as the conditions to participate in earnings were not met as of March 31, 2004 and December 31, 2003.
+As of March 31, 2004 and December 31, 2003, the Class B shares totaling 319,388 are not included in the computation of diluted EPS as the conditions for conversion were not met (see note 5).

 The Class C common shares are not included in the basic EPS computation as these shares do not have participation rights.
-At June 30, 2004 and December 31, 2003, the Class C common shares totaling 319,388 are not included in the computation of diluted EPS as the conditions for conversion were not met (see note 5).
+At March 31, 2004 and December 31, 2003, the Class C common shares totaling 319,388 are not included in the computation of diluted EPS as the conditions for conversion were not met (see note 5).